 3. Engage the body

 There is lots of research that says some kids learn better when they move.
 I have often used hand motions when teaching new vocabulary words.
 If you don’t believe me, what do you do with your hands when I say ‘the itsy bitsy spider’ or ‘patty cake patty cake’?
 Movement helps us remember.
 It is easy to find ways to allow the kids to move during a lesson or a story.
 Have them raise their hand or stand up when they hear a you say a key word.
 Have kids act out part of

 your story as you tell it.
 Ask questions and have them move to different parts of the room based on what they think the answer is.
 Find a way to add some movement into your lesson or story.
 Remember movement often assists learning, so engage the body.

 You are teaching or telling stories for the sake of having the kids learn.
 To help solidify the concepts or ideas you are teaching, be sure to ask questions.
 Have them retell part of the story in their own words.
 Ask open-ended questions that make them think instead of just recite what they heard.
 Be sure to engage their mind.

 Like I said, there are many other things you can do to become a better teacher or story-teller.
 This is just a short list of things everyone can do to become better.
 Our goal is the same–to help kids learn.
 When we remember that kids learn different, we can change our teaching strategy to be more effective in reaching those different learning styles.

 Not only will this help you become a better teacher, and help kids learn, you will also reduce the behavior issues.
 When kids are actively listening and learning, they are less likely to act up.
 Not only are you being a better teacher or telling a better story, you are stopping many behavior issues that result from simple boredom.

 What do you think?
 Could you share a time you made use of one or more of these strategies?
+What steps ahve you taken to improve your teaching?
 Or what do you do that I didn’t mention?
 Leave a comment and help someone else teach better because of your experience!